 UMG claims that these deceptive practices allowed Believe to flood streaming platforms with pirated content.
 Therefore, profiting off both major and independent artists.
 The lawsuit alleges that Believe fostered a network of fraudulent artists and pirate labels.
 This inflated its catalog, undermining the integrity of digital music distribution.

-Read next: Future Music Magazine Wraps Up 32 Years in Music Production
+Read this next: Future Music Magazine Wraps Up 32 Years in Music Production

 A Business Model Under Scrutiny